tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 Git and GitHub Bookmark Folders - An Outline

-This section has both space and hypens in it; how is it's section link found?
+This section has both space and hypens in it; how is its section link found?

-On the machine and browser used to write this on, hovering the mouse over the section text results in a display of an suggesting two links in a chain...
-A left-click on this shows a drop-down menu with a copy-link option.
-Clicking on this option and then pasting into, say, a simple text editor, will result in the following text being displayed:
+On the machine and browser used to write this on, hovering the mouse over the section text results in a display of an icon suggesting two links in a chain...
+This icon will appear to the very left of this text.
+A left-click on this icon displays a drop-down menu with a Copy Link option.
+Clicking on Copy Link and then pasting into, say, a simple text editor, will result in the following being displayed:

 https://github.com/tcrook0/Documentation/blob/main/Introduction%20to%20Git%20and%20GitHub%20-%20A%20Bookmark-Based%20Approach/Introduction%20to%20Git%20and%20GitHub%20-%20A%20Bookmark-Based%20Approach.md#git-and-github-bookmark-folders---an-outline

+Part of the above text is needed to form the Section Link - the part that follows the hash sign:

+git-and-github-bookmark-folders---an-outline

+This is why the first Section Link listed immediately under the Table of Contents, below, is:

 - [Git and GitHub Bookmark Folders - An Outline](#git-and-github-bookmark-folders---an-outline)

-The section
+The steps used above to find:

+git-and-github-bookmark-folders---an-outline

+May be similarly used on all of the other sections to derive their Section Links accordingly also.
 -->

 [Java Eclipse Project GitHub Repository Creation](../Java%20Eclipse%20Project%20GitHub%20Repository%20Creation.md)